 All information in this manual is relative to the most recent product information available at the time of printing.
 Review this manual frequently to familiarize yourself with the machine, its features and operation.
 Please be aware that this Operator's Manual may cover a range of product specifications for various models.
 Characteristics and features discussed and/or illustrated in this manual may not be applicable to all models.
 We reserve the right to change product specifications, designs and equipment without notice and without incurring obligation.
+If applicable, the power testing information used to establish the power rating of the engine equipped on this machine can be found at www.opei.org or the engine manufacturer's web site.

 If you have any problems or questions concerning the machine, phone your local Cub Cadet dealer or contact us directly.
 Cub Cadet's Customer Support telephone numbers, website address and mailing address can be found on this page.
 We want to ensure your complete satisfaction at all times.

-Throughout this manual, all references to right and left side of the machine are observed from the operating position.
+Throughout this manual, all references to right and left side of the machine are observed from the operating position